clamytoe/bdaybot/README.md

 > Slack birthday management and greeting bot.

 The concept is simple.
 Tell the bot your birthday and when it comes around, get a nice little birthday message.
+In order to not wake anyone up at midnight, the messages are displayed at 09:00AM for the local time of the user.

 ![Python version][python-version]
 [![Build Status][travis-image]][travis-url]